prrao87/db-hub-fastapi/dbs/neo4j/README.md

 docker compose down
 ```

-Note that there is also a `Dockerfile` in this location.
-This file downloads a base image that sets up FastAPI via `gunicorn`.
-In this case, `gunicorn` works as a process manager that allows multiple `uvicorn` workers to handle incoming requests and make the most of a multiple-core CPU.
-See [the FastAPI docs om deployment concepts](https://fastapi.tiangolo.com/deployment/server-workers/) for more details on how these tools talk to each other.

 **Note:** The setup shown here would not be ideal in production, as there are other details related to security and scalability that are not addressed via simple docker, but, this is a good starting point to begin experimenting!